CV899/First-Gen-Pokemon-Chart/README.md

 # First-Gen-Pokemon-Chart

+This is an excercise from The Web Developer Bootcamp by Colt Steele.

-A simple HTML table for Pokemon
+A simple web page with an HTML table is recreated by scratch using an image reference